knickatheart/mean-api/README.md

 * [Mongoose] - elegant mongodb object modeling for node.js
 * [Body Parser] - node.js body parsing middleware
 * [Fs] - strengthen the ability of file system
+* [Client Sessions] - cookie session for NodeJS, store session in client browers's cookie
+* [Bcrypt] - a native JS bcrypt library for NodeJS

 And of course this is an open source project with a [public repository][dill] on GitHub.